12 fun things to do in Siem Reap (besides Angkor Wat temples)

 Things to do in Siem Reap

-8. Explore the bizarre Old Market
+12. Explore the bizarre Old Market

-Right in the middle, you’ll find the food market; a labyrinth of tables with raw meat, local sausages and grisly pig heads.
+Right in the middle, you’ll find the food market; a labyrinth of tables with raw meat, local sausages, and grisly pig heads.
 In the midst of it all is a swirl of local women selling and buying, laughing and negotiating.

 Throughout Cambodia’s markets, you’ll also find tropical fruits aplenty.
-Most of the markets have tamarind, dragon fruit, jackfruit, mango (mmmm, mango), oranges, pineapple, watermelon, mangosteens and star fruits, and those are just the ones I can remember off the top of my head.
+Most of the markets have tamarind, dragon fruit, jackfruit, mango (mmmm, mango), oranges, pineapple, watermelon, mangosteens, and star fruits, and those are just the ones I can remember off the top of my head.

-Fruits taste different abroad, so I highly recommend you try some.
+Fruit tastes better in Asia, so I highly recommend you try some.
 It’s cheap and absolutely delicious.

 Pro tip: Remember to bring coins for change.